-- Interview to articulate work opportunity (20-minute interviews will take place May 12 - 13).
+- Interview to articulate work opportunity (virtual 20-minute interviews will take place the week of May 16, 2022).

-- Internship must be confirmed by May 12; however students do not have to have accepted the offer by the time you interview, you can still be deciding on the opportunity fit.
+- The internship must be confirmed by May 16, 2022; however students do not have to have accepted the offer by the time you interview, you can still be deciding on the opportunity fit.

 - The work experience is meant to be an opportunity for students to learn job & career skills in a non-academic setting.
 This now includes remote opportunities (in response to COVID-19).

 - This opportunity must be a work opportunity/internship/job that is not a part of an academic requirement/expectation of the program.
 For students who are in programs where the internship/job is required or expected (e.g., CCSP psychology students, Bren Master’s students) to be eligible to apply, you need to do another internship beyond your program general requirements.

 - Priority will be given to students who have a work opportunity that lasts over 4 weeks or 160 hours minimum.

 - This fellowship is about professional & career development.
 This is not open to students who are seeking an opportunity to solely advance their research and academic goals (e.g., this is not dissertation funding research).

 - The setting of the work experience needs to be in a professional setting (e.g., non-profit, for-profit setting).
 Remote settings qualify.
 This is not open to students attending a training course.

 - Open to all graduate students who are enrolled through the quarter after their internship/job ends.
 Graduating students in Summer 2022 are not eligible.

 - Graduate students do not have to have an internship secured in order to apply; you may apply to this fellowship while you are in the process of applying to the internship(s).
 However, graduate students need to have secured an internship/work opportunity by May 16, 2022 in order to proceed to the interview step of the process.